THE UNIVERSITY OF THE THIRD AGE

 Venue: We meet at 1.30pm for ninety minutes or so in the Woolman Room on the second and fourth Tuesdays of the month

-Venue: Meetings are from 2.00 to 3.45 fortnightly on the 2nd and 4th Thursdays in the Woolman Room, with a coffee break at half-time
+Venue: Meetings are from 2.00 to 3.45 fortnightly on the 2nd Thursday in the Woolman Room

 Conversation is based on a variety of materials - short stories, films, newspaper articles plus any interests/hobbies members wish to contribute.
 Flexible structure.

 Not for beginners, a good standard of French is required.